PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Inter-Frame Plane Query Learning

-Our proposed model targets equations \ref{eq:standard_crossattn1} and \ref{eq:standard_crossattn2} for intuitive and efficient plane-specific modifications, achieving implicit plane matching and direct regression of precise pose.

-\paraspace \ptitle{Plane Correspondence Probability Function.} To overcome the limitations of multi-stage two-view plane reconstruction paradigm \cite{jin2021sparseplanes, agarwala2022planeformers, tan2023nopesac}, here we specifically devised an inter-frame correspondence attention structure to learn reliable plane embeddings, which enable the network to autonomously acquire probabilities of plane correspondence and conduct pose inference in a single forward pass.
+\paraspace \ptitle{Plane Correspondence Probability Function.} To overcome the limitations of the multi-stage two-view plane reconstruction paradigm \cite{jin2021sparseplanes, agarwala2022planeformers, tan2023nopesac}, here we specifically devise an inter-frame correspondence attention structure to learn reliable plane embeddings, which \jiajia{enables} the network to autonomously acquire probabilities of plane correspondence and conduct pose inference in a single forward pass.
 This design also eliminates the dependency on either ground truth correspondence supervision or initial pose.

 Specifically, in contrast to the similarity function in Equation \ref{eq:standard_crossattn1}, we utilize a dual-softmax operation instead of a single softmax on the \emph{unsplit} query and key embeddings $Q_i, K_j$, aiming to keep integral embedding information when constructing plane-wise correspondence probability, as shown in Equation \ref{eq:dual_softmax} below.